Don’t worry—you don’t have to remember another password.

 It has a link that will sign you in automatically.

-The New Compact Between Business & Society.
 The collision of technology, business, politics and culture has contributed to the most divisive time in US history.
-It’s time to come together – literally and metaphorically – bringing into one room the cross-disciplinary and cross-the-aisle POVs required to drive change, fuel new ideas, understand the impact of disruptive technologies and resulting new market opportunities.
+It’s time to come together – literally and metaphorically – bringing into one room, innovators, Fortune 1000 leaders, VCs, policy experts, academics and regulatory thinkers to drive change, fuel new ideas, understand the impact of disruptive technologies and resulting new market opportunities.

 Shift Forum is that room – don’t miss your opportunity to be there.